-Amidst all the clamor and the emotional stress we are facing, it might be a good idea to take a step back, focus on Jesus and remember why Jesus is the reason for the season.
+Amidst all the clamor and the emotional stress we face, it might be a good idea to take a step back.
+And focus on Jesus by remembering why Jesus is the reason for the season.

 Sometimes, it can be challenging for people to find a reason to celebrate Christmas.
 There is so much grief, strife, and hopelessness around us that it is hard to find joy.
 Here is why we must retrace our steps and go back to remembering why this tradition exists.
 We must go back and remember that Jesus is the reason for the season and why He is so.

 The Birth of Jesus

 The Christmas celebration began around 336 in Rome, but it only became a major Christian event in the 9th century.
 Different views connected December 25 to the birth of Christ.
 But there was no precise or specific origin of how the date was assigned.
 It also aroused arguments because Christians celebrate it on the same day that pagans observe holidays that honor the sun.

 However, believers also consider the likelihood that this date was also chosen to thwart paganism’s influence.
 Instead of celebrating the sun, the day will be a celebration honoring and worshiping the holy Son.

 The Scriptures did not mention anything about the date of the birth of Jesus.
 During Constantine’s reign in the 4th century, the Roman church started celebrating December 25 as Christmas.
 He was the first Christian emperor and is said to be the one to have possibly weakened the traditions of pagans.
 The Christian historian Sextus Julius Africanus first identified this date as Jesus’ birth in 221.